VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 VANCOUVERISM: THE TOWERS FOLLOW THE SKYTRAIN

-After the ALR took 30% of urban land off the table in Metro Vancouver in the 1970s, the provincial government moved to make even greater ‘big moves’ in the next decade.
-Decisions to host Expo ’86 and build the Skytrain followed in a decade that began in deep recession with 20% interest rates, and finished with the October 1987 market crash.
+After the ALR took 30% of urban land off the table in Metro Vancouver in the 1970s, the provincial government made even greater ‘big moves’ in the next decade.
+Decisions to host Expo ’86 and build Towers-and-Skytrain followed in a decade that began in deep recession with 20% interest rates, and finished with the October 1987 market crash.
 Six months after Black Monday the Expo ’86 site sold to a Hong Kong developer.
-However, this is the forgotten part: the mandate to build towers had been baked in by the time of the sale.
+However, this is the forgotten part: the decision to build towers on the Expo site had baked-in by Government long before the time of the sale.

 The record shows that rebuilding the Expo site as a tower district was the provincial government plan from Day One.
 Infrastructure upgrades and Expo site construction were all carried out as the initial stages in a plan to fill the site with towers once the fair closed.
 Towers-and-Skytrain were the intended Expo 86 legacy.
-The fair was about changing the urban paradigm in third largest urban metropolis from a suburban expansion model to tower urbanism.
-Having the Expo planners ‘design the city’ can be seen today as the preparatory step for non-elected regional government and transit boards holding veto power over local councils.
-By 1988, two years after Expo ’86 closed, metro Vancouver governments had all bought into the new paradigm:
+Ultimately the fair was about changing the urban paradigm in third largest urban metropolis.
+The century long suburban expansion model would be flipped in favor of the tower urbanism.
+Having the Expo planners ‘design the city’ can be seen today as the preparatory step for non-elected regional government, transit boards holding veto power over local councils, and—yes—runaway inflation in house prices.
+By 1988, two years after Expo ’86 closed, all metro Vancouver governments had bought into the new paradigm:

 Build Up Instead of Out.